 Introduction

 An essential architectural characteristic of XR clients is the reliance on a functional split between a set of composite pre-renderers that are implemented as parts of a presentation engine and a set of post-rendering operations implemented on an End Device prior to final output.
 Split rendering may be a necessity if the End Device is power constrained or limited in computational power.
 However, split rendering is not precluded from other End Devices that do not have such constraints.
 A discussion of relevant split rendering scenarios is provided in TR 26.865 [1], together with general design guidelines for immersive audio split rendering systems and specific design constraints and performance requirements for split rendering solutions for the 3GPP IVAS codec [1].
 The latter are the basis for the split rendering feature of the IVAS codec.
-This TS presents ISAR split rendering solutions in a detailed algorithmic description, applicable even for other coding systems and renderers whereby the split rendering solutions of the IVAS codec constitute baseline set of split rendering solutions of this document.
+This TS presents ISAR split rendering solutions in a detailed algorithmic description, applicable even for other coding systems and renderers, whereby the split rendering solutions of the IVAS codec constitute a baseline set of the provided split rendering solutions.

-Editor’s note: This introduction is expected to be updated once split rendering solutions developed under track b of the ISAR work item are introduced.

 1 Scope

 The present document is a detailed algorithmic description of Split Rendering functions (ISAR) addressing Immersive Audio for Split Rendering Scenarios and that are applicable to a broad range of immersive audio coding systems and renderers.
 Functional solutions are described on an algorithmic level.
-Normative Annexes of this document specify APIs, RTP payload format and SDP parameters as well as source code and test vectors.
+Annexes of this document specify APIs, RTP payload format and SDP parameters as well as source code and test vectors.

 2 References